UBMLtonGroup/rt-benchmarks/Clojure/README.md

 ## Prep'ing the benchmark

+Easy way to run Clojure is to install [Leiningen](http://leiningen.org/)

-> ubuntu$ sudo apt-get install lieiningen
+> ubuntu$ sudo apt-get install leiningen

 ## Running the benchmark